julietaTechenski/TP-microservicios/DESIGN.md

 **Scenario B — Grace timer expires:**

 After 60 seconds with no reconnection, the system issues an automatic forfeit → emits `PlayerForfeited`.
 In a casual room, the player is removed and the game continues with remaining players.
-In a tournament room, the player receives a match loss and is eliminated from the tournament → the match ends and emits `MatchCompleted` with the remaining player as winner.
+In a tournament room, the player receives a match loss and is eliminated from the tournament → the match ends and emits `MatchCompleted` (internal) followed by `MatchResultPublished` (integration event to Tournament, Audit, Spectator) with the remaining player as winner.

 **Scenario C — Late rejoin (after grace timer expiry):**